charbelnehme/charbelnehme/README.md

 ## Andre Burger & Associates
 ### Registered Migration Agent
 **2008 - 2009**
-I gained my initial experience as a registered migration agent with Andre Burger & Associates.
-My work was predominantly involved in corporate visa sponsorships and skilled visa categories at the departmental level.
+* Gained initial experience as a registered migration agent with Andre Burger & Associates.
+* Involved in the preparation of corporate visa sponsorships and skilled visa categories at the departmental level.

 <!---
 charbelnehme/charbelnehme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.